adaptolearning/credilio_sbm/example/README.md

-# crediliosbm_example
+# credilio_sbm_example

-Demonstrates how to use the crediliosbm plugin.
+Demonstrates how to use the credilio_sbm plugin.

 ## Getting Started